howbizarre/starter-template_vue-3-vite-bootstrap-5-with-icons/README.md

 # NEW VERSION

-I have created a ==new version== of the project at address https://github.com/howbizarre/starter-template-vue-bootstrap-sass-typescript.
+>I have created a **NEW VERSION** of the project at address https://github.com/howbizarre/starter-template-vue-bootstrap-sass-typescript.

 I will add this version to a public archive in due course.
-The new version is written on Vue Composition API and has full Typescript support.
+The new version is written on **Vue Composition API** and has full **Typescript** support.

+___

 # Boilerplate for Vue 3 with Vite and Bootstrap 5 with Icons